-The TMO is prepared, even for things you might not have considered.
-It will provide you with a preparation checklist that the service member must complete.
-If you’re headed overseas, there will be mandatory health checks for the whole family, for example.
-But, TMO can help with your transportation planning and other logistics, even if you’re intending on a DIY move or PPM (personally procured move).
-Many agents won’t allow a prospective buyer to even look at a home unless she is pre-qualified for a mortgage.
-The first step, though, is to check your credit score.
-The interest rate you ultimately get on your mortgage will likely depend on a combination of your credit score and the amount of your down payment.
+The DTMO is prepared for things you might not have considered.
+It will provide you with a military move checklist that must be completed.
+For example, if you’re headed overseas, there will be mandatory health checks for the whole family.
+But DTMO can help with transportation planning and other logistics, even if you intend on a DIY or PPM (personally procured move).
+Many other services, like the Automated Housing Referral Network (AHRN), offer resources like PCS move checklists, rent comparisons, school information, and other factors based on your specific criteria.
+Use the AHRN in a way that will most closely benefit you and your needs.

-Robin McDaniel is one of the experts behind Everything Finance, and she advises making a list of “needs, must-haves and wants”.
+Robin McDaniel is one of the experts behind Everything Finance, and she advises making a list of “needs, must-haves and wants.”
 You might see a house that just sings to you… but still consider whether it’s truly the right purchase.
 It could be a wonderful house, but in a neighborhood where your children won’t have any playmates.
 If that’s important to you, then you might need to look further.

-You might have the most complete PCS binder ever, but the mom of three who writes House for Five suggests that house hunting requires its own file and system of organization.
-When you’re searching for a house, even if a lot of the research is online, there will be listing sheets, brochures, application forms and more that you’ll need as you shop.
+You might have the most complete military moving checklist ever, but consider that house-hunting requires its own file and system of organization.
+When searching for a house, even if a lot of the research is online, there will be listing sheets, brochures, application forms, and more that you’ll need as you shop.

 - Label boxes clearly and with more detail than you think you need.

-Pack with your first day in mind.
+Step 15: Pack with your first day in mind

-Things will be frenetic when you arrive.
+Things will be frantic when you arrive.
 Regardless of how organized you are, you need to anticipate a little chaos on the first day or two.
-That’s why one of our favorite tips from the blog brigade at Military OneSource is to have a “first-day box” that is well-stocked with like batteries, electronics chargers, night lights, tools and other move-in essentials.
+One of our favorite tips is to have a “first-day box” that is well-stocked with things like batteries, electronics chargers, night lights, tools, and other move-in essentials.

-Color-code for easy unpacking.
+Step 16: Color-code for easy unpacking

-Create fun times moving with kids.
+Step 17: Create fun times moving with kids

 - Make the trip an adventure.
-There are travel apps, car games, treat bags, snacks, movies and other ways to keep your children occupied on the road or plane.
+There are travel apps, car games, treat bags, snacks, movies, and other ways to keep your children occupied on the road or plane.

 - Find “fun” hotels.
 A hotel with included breakfast and an indoor pool is key.
 The pool will give your kids a much-needed opportunity to blow off some steam after a long day of being cooped up in a car or plane.

-Pack a little extra for the kids.
+Step 18: Pack a little extra for the kids

-Use your dislocation allowance.
+Step 20: Use your dislocation allowance

-Build your community.
+Step 22: Build your community

 - Ask for help.
 Military communities are very giving when it comes to time and resources.
-Don’t be afraid to ask for what you need, whether it’s child care or even just companionship.
+Don’t be afraid to ask for what you need, whether it’s childcare or even just companionship.

 - Keep on top of your long-distance friends and family.
 It’s natural to miss those you left behind, but you can stay connected through technology.
-Apps like Skype and FaceTime allow you to celebrate occasions like birthdays or holidays “together” across the miles.
+Apps like Skype and FaceTime allow you to celebrate occasions like birthdays or holidays together across the miles.

-Use our PCS Tip Sheet
+Step 23: Use our Printable PCS Checklist